 - SoFi.
-The free Credit Insights by SoFi Relay service provides access to your VantageScore from TransUnion, updated weekly.
+The free Credit Insights by SoFi service provides access to your VantageScore from TransUnion, updated weekly.
 It also provides insight into what affects your credit score and tips on how to improve it.

 - Credit Karma.
 A free subscription to Credit Karma gives you access to your VantageScores from both TransUnion and Equifax.
 Both scores are updated daily.
 The site also offers tools such as debt repayment and loan calculators.

 - Credit Sesame.
 The free version of Credit Sesame provides your VantageScore from TransUnion only.
 It also gives you credit monitoring alerts and $1 million in identity theft insurance.
 For $15.95 a month, you can upgrade to the Premium version and get monthly credit reports and credit scores from all three credit bureaus.

 - LendingTree.
 A free LendingTree account gives you access to your Transunion VantageScore and tips on building and repairing credit.
 You also get the service’s main feature, the ability to comparison shop quickly for loan products.

 - Mint.
 Mint is a free financial app that includes credit monitoring, budgeting, account tracking, and goal setting.
 The credit score it provides is your VantageScore from TransUnion.